Searchers locate plane that crashed on west coast of Vancouver Island | CBC News

 Searchers locate plane that crashed on west coast of Vancouver Island

-A weekend plane crash on the west coast of Vancouver Island was confirmed Sunday by an official with the Joint Rescue Coordination Center who spoke to a CBC affiliate.
-The wreckage was found Sunday morning.

-Rescue crew were dispatched when plane did not arrive in Tofino, B.C., on Saturday
+Officials have not confirmed how many people were aboard the Cessna 172

-The wreckage of a plane that crashed this weekend on the west coast of Vancouver Island was located Sunday, the Joint Rescue Coordination Center (JRCC) confirmed to CBC affiliate CHEK News.
+The wreckage of a Cessna 172 that crashed this weekend on the west coast of Vancouver Island was located Sunday, the Joint Rescue Coordination Center (JRCC) confirmed to CBC affiliate CHEK News.

 A rescue crew was dispatched and located the wreckage through the aircraft's beacon.